Estime10/BeCode_The_Journey/README.md

 >This repository serves as a collection of my projects and assignments that I have worked on throughout my journey.
 Each project showcases my skills and understanding of different technologies and programming languages such as HTML, CSS, JavaScript, and more.

->Here's a list of the repositories included in this file:
+>Here's a list of the repositories included in this folder:

 - 1.The Field:    In it you will have a sneak peek of what I did when I first started my training
 - 2.The Hill:     In it you will see more of my projects with better stacks then html/css